Lily of the valley is not only known for its beautiful pure white petals, but also because of its unforgettable strong scent.

 Sun Exposure

 As one of the plants that grow in shade, they don’t require sunlight to survive.
-In fact, they will thrive best if they are left alone in the garden’s dark and shaded corner!
+In fact, lily of the valley thrives best if they are left alone in the garden’s dark and shaded corner!

 Soil

-This flower prefers moist soil and it also needs to drain well, otherwise, its rhizomes may rot in no time.
-However, it is not uncommon to see it grow in clay soil.
+Growing lily in well draining soil is ideal, otherwise, its rhizomes may rot in no time.
+However, it is not uncommon to see perennial plant grow in clay soil.

 Water